Fube/ESP8266_WOL/README.md

-# ESP8266 Wake On Lan
+# ESP8266 Wake On Lan Discord
-### Simple web server that issues a magic packet on HTTP request
+The Discord branch uses Discord rather than a webserver to let the ESP8266 know when to send the packet.
-See [this WOL library](https://github.com/a7md0/WakeOnLan) and [this ESP8266 web server guide](https://lastminuteengineers.com/creating-esp8266-web-server-arduino-ide/).
-This whole project is a Frankenstein's monster made out of those two.
+Needs a Discord bot token.